brave/eyeshade/README.md

 # Brave Eyeshade
+** NB: this repository is still undergoing active functional development.**

-The Brave Eyeshade is the accounting server for the [Brave Ledger](https://github.com/brave/ledger/tree/master/documentation/Ledger-Principles.md).
+The Brave Eyeshade is the back-end accountant for the [Brave Ledger](https://github.com/brave/ledger/tree/master/documentation/Ledger-Principles.md).

-Note that [travis-ci](https://travis-ci.org/brave/ledger) is not yet operational for this repository.
+Note that [travis-ci](https://travis-ci.org/brave/eyeshade) is not yet operational for this repository.

 <img src='documentation/ecosystem.png' />